What Is Visual Communication?

 For businesses, the last 20 years brought us the cumbersome Learning Management System (LMS).
 Complicated software that could deliver course content online.
 While this model worked well for some organizations, as technology has evolved, the LMS morphed into the Learning Experience Platform (LXP).

-New name; similar story.
+While the name may have changed, the actual experience has not.
 A platform that only serves one department or situation can actually get in the way of serving timely, valuable information to your colleagues.

 It isn’t just the technology that’s found its way into the workplace.
 Younger Millennials and GenZs who have grown up using GIFs, images, and emojis make up a bigger share of the workforce by the day.

-We have instant connection with anyone, anywhere.
+Today, we have instant connection with anyone, anywhere.
 We have generations with vastly different technological capabilities and communication styles, all working together.
 And we have an untold number of tools, with more launching every day, to create visual content.

 But somehow, we remain overwhelmed, and true connection and communication seems even farther from our grasp.